bast/smeshing/README.rst

 This version of the code is based on
 `PyDistMesh <https://github.com/bfroehle/pydistmesh>`__ developed by `Bradley M. Froehle <https://github.com/bfroehle>`__.
-This code generates unstructured triangular and tetrahedral meshes using signed distance functions.
+This code generates unstructured triangular meshes using signed distance functions.
 Like
 `DistMesh <http://persson.berkeley.edu/distmesh/>`__ and
 `PyDistMesh <https://github.com/bfroehle/pydistmesh>`__ upon which this